 - Interested students will USUALLY need to attend lab meetings and do preliminary assignments for a quarter before being interviewed.
 Please ask email the lab manager if you are interested and would like to attend meetings.
-Meeting times for Spring Quarter 2018 are at Tuesdays at 4pm.
+Meeting times for Fall 2020 – Spring 2021 are at Wednesdays at 10 AM.

 Please include a PDF 1 page resume/CV.